Everyone loves grass.

-Everyone loves grass.
-I agree, grass looks beautiful and we need a nice lawn around the yard to make it look tidy but when it comes to doing something really special with a garden it is stones, pebbles and rocks that make a garden stand out.
-Today I am talking about the different ways to use them to make your garden - um, well - rock!
+I agree, grass looks beautiful and we need a nice lawn around the yard to make it look tidy but when it comes to doing something really special with a garden it is stones, rocks and pebbles in gardens that make a garden stand out.
+Today I am talking about the different ways of using pebbles in landscaping, and how to make your garden…rock!

 In the above photos we have a simple use of stones as a mulch.
 There are three steps to using stones as a mulch.

 - Remove all your old mulch or if there was none, then clear the area of weeds and rubbish.

 - Lay down some Landscape Fabric.
 This will help prevent weeds from growing up between the stones when we are done.
 If you skip this step you will be in for a whole ton of maintenance later on.
 Before you install the fabric, be sure to rake the area to remove any sharp objects that might pierce through the fabric.
 Just roll out the fabric lengthwise in the garden bed and cut to length.

 - If you are going to add an accent stone (bigger stones to border the garden bed) then do that first before you lay out your smaller stones.
 Now you can get a wheelbarrow of the smaller stones and pour it carefully onto the fabric and spread it out.
 A great tip here is use your hard rake upside down so there is no way the prongs will punch through the fabric.
 Spread an even layer of stone about 5 to 7 cm thick over all of the fabric until your garden bed is totally covered.

 The best thing about this is that you won't have to do anything to this garden bed for years to come and it will just keep looking great.